zapabob/ROCm/docs/tutorials/install/linux/prerequisites.md

-# Installation Prerequisites (Linux)
+# Installation prerequisites (Linux)

 You must perform the following steps before installing ROCm and check if the system meets all the requirements to proceed with the installation.

-## Confirm the System Has a Supported Linux Distribution Version
+## Confirm the system has a supported Linux distribution version

 The ROCm installation is supported only on specific Linux distributions and kernel versions.

-### Check the Linux Distribution and Kernel Version on Your System
+### Check the Linux distribution and kernel version on your system

 This section discusses obtaining information about the Linux distribution and kernel version.

-#### Linux Distribution Information
+#### Linux distribution information

 Verify the Linux distribution using the following steps:

-1. To obtain the Linux distribution information, type the following command on your system from the Command Line Interface (CLI):
+1. To obtain the Linux distribution information, type the following command on your system from the command-line interface (CLI):

    ```shell
    uname -m && cat /etc/*release